OxygenCobalt/Auxio/info/ADDITIONS.md

 ## Bug Fixes, Optimizations, Library Updates, Formatting, etc.

-These will likely be accepted/added as long as they do not cause too much harm to the app's architecture or UX.
+These will likely be accepted as long as they do not cause too much harm to the app's architecture or UX.

 ## New Options/Customizations

-These will be accepted/added if I see the value in the addition of those options and if they don't cause harm to the app's design.
-Most new options are fine as long as they dont degrade the UI/UX.
+These will be looked at with more scrutiny, as certain customizations may cause harm to the apps UI/UX while still not providing alot of benefits as a whole.

+Overall I tend to accept these however if I see the benefits of adding this UI/Behavior customization.

 **Note:** I will be adding Black Mode/Custom Accents in the future.
 Read the [FAQ](FAQ.md) for more information.

 ## Feature Additions and UI Changes

 These are far less likely to be accepted/added.
 As I said, I want to avoid Auxio from becoming overly bloated with features I do not use, and therefore **I will only accept features/UI changes that directly benefit my own usage.** If they do not, then I will reject/ignore them.
-This does not rule out certain additions, but I am generally less likely to accept these kinds of requests.
+This does not rule out all additions of this kind, but I am generally less likely to accept these kinds of requests/PRs.

 Feel free to fork Auxio to add your own features however.